Updated Stream Conditions/Fishing Reports

 March 29, 2024

 Good Friday was as good as advertised when it came to a day on the water.
 I was on the first stream on the day by 9:30 with sunny skies, brisk east wind, and temperatures hovering around the freezing mark.
-Depsite that, fish were on nymphs, and it didn't take long to start catching an array of rainbows and browns.
+Despite that, fish were on nymphs, and it didn't take long to start catching an array of rainbows and browns.

 After an hour and a good start to the day, I drove a few valleys, checking on streams: all were clean and low, and no significant snow pack remained other than the east facing slopes.